Uncertainties on the EFT coupling limits for direct dark matter detection experiments stemming from uncertainties of target properties: Introduction

 \section{Introduction}

 The nature of dark matter (DM) has remained one of the biggest mysteries in physics.
 Over the past few decades, experiments have attempted to measure DM interactions with visible matter, both directly and indirectly, to no avail.
 Direct detection experiments for particle DM~(see, e.g., Ref.~\cite{Akerib:2022ort} for a recent review), among which the currently largest and leading ones are XENONnT~\cite{XENONCollaboration:2022kmb, XENON:2023sxq} and PandaX-4T~\cite{PandaX-4T:2021bab}, are generally built to search an area of parameter space consistent with a particular class of DM models, such as the Weakly Interacting Massive Particle (WIMP), see, e.g., Ref.~\cite{Roszkowski:2017nbc} for a recent review.
 These experiments frequently look at only the leading order spin-independent and spin-dependent interactions~\cite{LUX:2017ree, XENON:2018voc, DarkSide:2018bpj, LZ:2022ufs}, which may be suppressed by an as-yet-unknown mechanism that prevents any detection of DM.
-Recently, there has been heightened interest to focus on a more general approach in the Galilean Effective Field Theory (EFT)~\cite{Fitzpatrick:2012ix, Anand:2013yka} framework for setting constraints on DM-nuclei coupling and cross sections~\cite{DarkSide-50:2020swd, LUX:2021ksq} for elastic scattering, as well as in Chiral Effective Field Theory for inelastic scattering~\cite{XENON:2022avm}.
+Recently, there has been heightened interest to focus on a more general approach in the Galilean Effective Field Theory (EFT)~\cite{Fitzpatrick:2012ix, Anand:2013yka} framework for setting constraints on DM-nuclei coupling and cross sections~\cite{DarkSide-50:2020swd, LUX:2021ksq} for elastic scattering, as well as in Chiral Effective Field Theory for inelastic scattering~\cite{XENON:2022avm}. { We note that while here we follow effective theories developed at the level of nucleon fields~\cite{Fitzpatrick:2012ix, Anand:2013yka}, other effective theories start at the level of quark and gluon fields~\cite{Cirigliano:2012pq,hoferichter2015chiral, Bishara_2017,Brod:2017bsw,hoferichter2019darkmatternucleus,PhysRevD.99.055031,PhysRevC.106.044003,XENON:2022avm,Trickle:2020oki}. }

 Besides detectors built for the main goal of DM detection, other low-energy, rare event search experiments can also be used in DM direct searches.
 Neutrinoless double-beta decay ($0\nu\beta\beta$) is currently an extremely rare interaction of interest, and detectors such as CUORE designed for $0\nu\beta\beta$ also look for DM scattering events off their target material~\cite{ADAMS2022103902}.
 CUORE uses TeO$_2$ crystals as a target; tellurium, like xenon (which we focus our analysis on in this paper), has isotopes that are currently modeled through nuclear { configuration-interaction approaches} because of the large number of nucleons ($\sim$~120-140).
 Thus, our calculations of WIMP-nucleon coupling uncertainties will be applicable to a wide range of sensitive, low-energy experiments.